India names Jaitley as finance minister as new government takes charge

 | NEW DELHI

-Jaitley, 61, will also lead the defense ministry as well as corporate affairs, the government said in a statement on Modi's cabinet that was sworn in on Monday.
+Jaitley, 61, will also lead the defence ministry as well as corporate affairs, the government said in a statement on Modi's cabinet that was sworn in on Monday.

 One of the top corporate lawyers in the country, Jaitley served as a commerce minister in a previous government of the Bharatiya Janata Party.